Juliana Kakraba

-Juliana Kakraba (born 29 December 1979) is a Ghanaian former footballer who played as a midfielder for the Ghana women's national football team.
+Juliana Kakraba (born 29 December 1979) is a Ghanaian former footballer who played as a midfielder.
+She represented the Ghana women's national football team and participated in international competitions, including the 1999 FIFA Women's World Cup.

 Career

 During her club football career, she played for Ghatel Ladies in Ghana.

 Kakraba was a member of the Ghana women's national football team.
 She was included in the team's squad for the 1999 FIFA Women's World Cup in the United States.